pietromandracci/pysica/doc/plasmapro/ccpla_manual.rst

 situations:

 *RESET*
-    pushing the button loads prepares the program for the simulation to start, it is inactive while the simulation is running
+    initializes the simulation data and plots, it is inactive while the simulation is running

 *START*
     starts the simulation, it is activated after *RESET* has been pressed and becomes inactive after the simulation has started